SENSUIKAN!

 14 September 1942:

 Kiska.
-USAAF B-17s and B-24s escorted by Lockheed P-38 "Lightnings"and Bell P-39 "Airacobras"of the USAAF's 11th Air Force bomb shipping in the harbor.
+USAAF B-17s and B-24s escorted by Lockheed P-38 "Lightnings"and Bell P-39 "Airacobras" of the USAAF's 11th Air Force bomb shipping in the harbor.
 RO-68 is strafed by P-39s.
 Both of her periscopes are rendered inoperable.

-22 to 24 September 1942:
+22-24 September 1942:

 Departs Kiska to patrol S of the island.